jadianes/spark-py-notebooks/README.md

 ### [More on RDDs](nb3-rdd-more/nb3-rdd-more.ipynb)

 The rest of transformations and actions.
+Sampling methods explained.

 ### Working with key-value pairs